Reality television: Job search

 One notable subset, popular from approximately 2005 to 2012, consisted of shows in which the winner gets a specific part in a known film, television show, musical or performing group.
 Examples include Scream Queens (where the prize was a role in the Saw film series), The Glee Project (for a role on the television show Glee) and How Do You Solve a Problem like Maria? (the lead role in a revival of the musical The Sound of Music).
 The most extreme prize for such a show may have been for one of the first such shows, 2005's Rock Star: INXS, where the winner became the lead singer of the rock band INXS.
 J.D.
 Fortune, who won the show, went on to be INXS's lead singer until 2011.

 Some shows use the same format with celebrities: in this case, there is no expectation that the winner will continue this line of work, and prize winnings often go to charity.
 The most popular such shows have been the Dancing with the Stars and Dancing on Ice franchises.
 Other examples of celebrity competition programs include Deadline, Celebracadabra and Celebrity Apprentice.

 Different contestants per episode

 Some job-related competition shows have a different set of contestants competing on every episode, and thus more closely resemble game shows, although the "confessional" commentary provided by contestants gives them a reality TV aspect.
 The 1993-1999 Japanese cooking competition Iron Chef could be considered an early example, although it does not include commentary by the participants, only by announcers and judges.

 Cooking competition shows with different contestants per episode that are considered reality shows include the Chopped, Come Dine with Me and Nailed It! franchises, along with Cupcake Wars, Cutthroat Kitchen, and Guy's Grocery Games.

-Non-cooking competition shows with a similar format include Forged in Fire and The Butcher.
+Non-cooking competition shows with a similar format include Forged in Fire (whose producer cited Food Network's competition programs as a direct inspiration), and The Butcher.